dnkdotsh/aicli/README.md

 User-configurable settings (like default models and token limits) are stored in `settings.json`.

 -   **Location:** `~/.config/aicli/settings.json`
--   This file is created automatically on the first run or when using the `/set` command.
-You can edit it directly or manage settings from within an interactive session.
+-   This file is created automatically on the first run.
+You can edit it directly or manage settings from within an interactive session using `/set`.

 ---